Roland Zoss: Songwriter and novelist

-Roland Zoss started his early songwriter career in the late 1970s in Switzerland and Germany.
-After travelling the world, performing in the Troubadour in Los Angeles, he made success in Europe in 2004 with the album Härzland (Heartland) with Swiss German translations of the Leonard Cohen songs "First We Take Manhattan" ("Zersch näh me mer Manhattan"), "Halleluja" and the Elvis Presley song "In the Ghetto".
+Roland Zoss started his songwriter career in the late 1970s in Switzerland and Germany.
+After travelling the world, performing in hotspots as the Troubadour in L.A., he made success in Europe in 2004 with the album Härzland (Heartland) with Swiss German translations of the Leonard Cohen songs "First We Take Manhattan" ("Zersch näh me mer Manhattan"), "Halleluja" and the Elvis Presley song "In the Ghetto".
 He works with musicians and artists like Gottfried Helnwein, Michael Mish, Clare de Lune, Mauro Guiretti and Shirley Grimes.
-With Idan Raichel, Maggie Reilly, Marta Gomez he is producing a children's world music lullabies album, Slumberland.
-The latest work is two song albums Baumlieder about the mythology and character of 30 trees.
-Various novels, including the awarded: The island beyond the moon.
-He was the first singer to compose tree songs and to put 17 trees into music.
+With Idan Raichel, Anna Murphy, Marta Gomez he is producing a children's world music lullabies album, Slumberland.
+The latest work is two song albums Baumlieder about the mythology and character of 28 trees.
+He was the first singer to compose an only tree songs album and put them into music.

+A children's book about the secret of the trees with Swiss mouse Jimmy Flitz, das Geheimnis der Baeume comes with it.
+Plus various novels, including the awarded: The Island Beyond the Moon.

 Swiss Mouse Jimmy Flitz

-Between 1999 and 2015, he released two dozen albums for children, some in English, some Spanish, some French, becoming one of the most known Swiss German singers for children.
+Between 1999 and 2020, he released three dozen song albums and books for children, some in English, some Spanish, some French, becoming one of the most known Swiss German singers for children.
 His brand became the mouse Jimmy Flitz known in the multi-awarded radio play series about Swiss mythologies Jimmy Flitz ("a journey through Switzerland") in 2007, starring his famous mouse on airlines.
 In 2010, the book Jimmy Flitz, die Schweizermaus (The Swiss Mouse) was released.
 Zoss represents Switzerland in his native Swiss dialect on the world music children's CD European Playground with the songs "Baerengeburi-Bubuland" and "Krokodil".
 Some songs are covered in English, French and Spanish.